semanticsean/ATAT/README.md

 - **Alpha Stage Disclaimer:** ATAT is in alpha, with potential errors and formatting issues across different email clients.
 Use it for testing and clearly label AI-generated responses.

 ## **Getting Started**

+This guide walks you through deploying on Replit, because it's so easy to deploy.
+Start with this [Repl](https://replit.com/@realityinspector/ATAT-Email-Client-for-AI-Agents-v03-ALPHA-public)

+To use locally or on Github, you'll have to change the calls to take env vars.

 ### **1. Prepare Replit**
 - **Package Version:** Use `pip install openai==0.28.0` for compatibility.